Pokasana/python-p3-v2-final-project/README.md

  - Exit from the application

 Filter Menu
- - To filter the list of artists by location or medium attributes
+ - To filter the list of artists by location or medium attributes >> the user will be prompted to the Artist Management Menu with the result
  -

 User can exit the application from any level.